fanxiule/fanxiule.github.io/_pages/cv.md

 * **Reviewer**, IEEE Transactions on Intelligent Transportation Systems, 2021.01
 * **Mechanical Designer**, University of Waterloo Submarine Racing Team, 2016.09-2020.04
   * Designed mechanical components on a human-powered submarine
-  * Coordinated with designers from other sub-teams regarding design change, design reviews, and system integration
+  * Collaborated with designers from other sub-teams regarding design change, design reviews, and system integration
-  * Manufactured tooling and parts using various techniques, including casting, machining, and sanding
+  * Manufactured tooling and parts using various techniques, such as casting, machining, and sanding
 * **Internal Director**, University of Waterloo International and Canadian Student Network, 2018.09-2018.12
   * Organized social events to connect international and Canadian students
   * Managed a team of volunteers by serving as their main point of contact and tracking their attendence at the events